aaronjoseph/DataScienceNotes/Search Related/Company_Interviews/Exit Email.md

 - I will be handing over my projects to so and so person, please contact them for the same

 I wish you the very best in all your future personal and professional endeavours.
 My phone number and personal email address are () .
 If you ever happen to visit Bangalore, especially North Bangalore, I will love to meet you at a coffee shop for a good catch-up chat!

+## Subhajit's Format

+_Hello All,_

+_Finally the moment has arrived to say goodbye, which is never easy .It has been a fantastic journey and a great learning experience where I have enjoyed every moment and I appreciate having had the opportunity to work with each of you with whom I have interacted._

+_Sincere thanks to all my project managers (Tim Wyatt, Aditya Shekhar, Avinash Tiwari) and my colleagues for their support and guidance to excel in my career.
+I would like to mention that it has been great to interact with every one of you on a personal and a professional level.
+The good times we’ve shared will always be etched in my memory.
+We may have had our share of disparity of opinions, but that was all in good faith.
+Even though I am excited about my new role, every person I’ve worked with will be missed sorely._

+_Even though I will miss you all, I am looking forward to this new challenge and to start a new phase in my career.
+I wish you all the very best in life.
+Nevertheless, this is just the beginning of a new chapter.
+My personal contact number is [9035709622](tel:9035709622) and you can stay connected with me on my personal email ID "[subhajit.nayakds@gmail.com](mailto:subhajit.nayakds@gmail.com)" and LinkedIn : [https://www.linkedin.com/in/subhajitnayak/](https://eur02.safelinks.protection.outlook.com/?url=https%3A%2F%2Fwww.linkedin.com%2Fin%2Fsubhajitnayak%2F&data=04%7C01%7Caaron.mathew%40bt.com%7C42179a33100d45295d8408d93ad39010%7Ca7f356889c004d5eba4129f146377ab0%7C0%7C0%7C637605502588636593%7CUnknown%7CTWFpbGZsb3d8eyJWIjoiMC4wLjAwMDAiLCJQIjoiV2luMzIiLCJBTiI6Ik1haWwiLCJXVCI6Mn0%3D%7C1000&sdata=2wPFSJodnmrKJary8xO357hHZF6MICM2ODVUN1Pu9tk%3D&reserved=0)_

+_Once again, I wish my colleagues a bright future and success for the entire organization that taught me a lot.
+I would like to extend my best wishes to the entire firm.
+It was a pleasure knowing each and every one of you.
+In case I have unintentionally hurt anyone, please forgive me.
+Needless to say, please stay in touch._